monalabs/mona-sdk/README.md

 export_result = my_mona_client.export_batch(messages_batch_to_mona)
 ```
 ### Configuration handling
-Mona's sdk provides simple ways to upload a new Mona configuration and download your current mona configuration, or a
+Mona's sdk provides simple ways to upload a new Mona configuration, download your current mona configuration, or
-new suggested configuration based on your data.
+download a new suggested configuration based on your data.

 - Upload a new configuration:
     ```